Charlotte Rae

-Charlotte Rae Lubotsky (April 22, 1926 – August 5, 2018) was an American character actress and singer whose career spanned six decades.
+Charlotte Rae Lubotsky (April 22, 1926 – August 5, 2018) was an American character actress and singer whose career spanned sixty-six years.

 Rae was known for her portrayal of Edna Garrett in the sitcoms Diff'rent Strokes and its spin-off, The Facts of Life (in which she had the starring role from 1979 to 1986).
 She received a Primetime Emmy Award nomination for Best Actress in a Comedy in 1982.
 She also appeared in two Facts of Life television films: The Facts of Life Goes to Paris in 1982 and The Facts of Life Reunion in 2001.
 She voiced the character of "Nanny" in 101 Dalmatians: The Series and Aunt Pristine Figg in Tom and Jerry: The Movie.
 She also appeared as Gammy Hart in Girl Meets World.

 In 2015, she returned to film in the feature film Ricki and the Flash, with Meryl Streep, Kevin Kline, and Rick Springfield.
 In November 2015, Rae released her autobiography, The Facts of My Life, which was co-written with her son, Larry Strauss.

 Early life

-Charlotte Rae Lubotsky was born April 22, 1926, in Milwaukee, Wisconsin.
+Charlotte Rae Lubotsky was born on April 22, 1926, in Milwaukee, Wisconsin.
 Her parents, Esther (née Ottenstein) and Meyer Lubotsky, were Russian Jewish immigrants.
 Mr. Lubotsky was a retail tire business owner.
-Rae's mother, Esther Lubotsky, had been childhood friends with Israeli Prime Minister Golda Meir.
+Rae's mother, Esther Lubotsky, had been childhood friends with Israeli prime minister Golda Meir.
 Rae was the second of three sisters, in between Beverly and Miriam (called "Mimi").
 For the first ten years of her life, Rae's family lived in an apartment built for them above her father's Milwaukee tire store.
 In 1936, her parents purchased a home for the family in nearby Shorewood, Wisconsin.
 She graduated from Shorewood High School in 1944.

 Rae attended Northwestern University, although she did not complete her studies.
 While there, she met friend Cloris Leachman.
 Many years later, Leachman succeeded Rae on The Facts of Life for the show's last two seasons.
 At Northwestern she met several then unknown stars and producers, including Agnes Nixon, Charlton Heston, Paul Lynde, Gerald Freedman, Claude Akins and songwriter Sheldon Harnick.
 In a 2016 interview with Milwaukee Talks, she said about her decision in appearing in only dramatic television: "When I started out, I wanted to be a serious actor, I never thought I'd get into comedy."
 When a radio personality told her that her last name would not do, she dropped it, to her father's chagrin.